Boy Scouts of America

 The Boy Scouts of America adheres to its longstanding policy of teaching its youth and adult members the safe, responsible, and intelligent handling, care, and use of firearms, air rifles, BB guns, and archery equipment in planned, carefully managed, and supervised programs.

-All shooting sports activities held during a day camp, short-term camp, or long-term camp will follow the current NCAP standards.
-All shooting sports activities held outside of a council’s camp will follow the program as outlined in the BSA National Shooting Sports Manual (www.scouting.org/outdoor-programs/Shooting-Sports).
+All range and target activities held during a day camp, short-term camp, or long-term camp will follow the current NCAP standards.
+All range and target activities held outside of a council’s camp will follow the program as outlined in the National Range and Target Activities Manual (www.scouting.org/outdoor-programs/range-activities).

-The BSA National Shooting Sports Manual includes all of the information you will need pertaining to appropriate guns used at each level of Scouting, the required range supervision, and training that youth need to safely participate in the shooting sports program.
+The National Range and Target Activities Manual includes all of the information you will need pertaining to appropriate guns used at each level of Scouting, the required range supervision, and training that youth need to safely participate in the program.

 Knife and Tomahawk Throwing

-These are age-appropriate activities for Scouts BSA members and Venturers following the SAFE Checklist and following the guidelines outlined in the BSA National Shooting Sports Manual.
+These are age-appropriate activities for Scouts BSA members and Venturers following the SAFE Checklist and following the guidelines outlined in the National Range and Target Sports Manual.

 Caving